tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 There is actually something that can be improved in the class example that was provided above, considering this abstraction topic we were just discussing.
-Currently, both classes `Jobs` and `JobsCategory` access a property of the `Job` class directly.
-Neither of these classes should have to rely on the internal implementation of the `Job` class, such as its properties keys.
-If this were to change, we would have to change its usage everywhere it was implemented.
+Currently, both classes `Jobs` and `JobCategory` access properties of the `Job` class directly.
+Also, the `Jobs` class references the `jobs` object that belongs to `JobCategory` directly in `printAllJobs`.
+Neither of these classes should have to rely on the internal implementation of other classes, such as their property keys.
+If these were to change, we would have to change their usage everywhere they were implemented.
 Instead we could do this:

 ```js
 class Job {